avityuk/ginger/README.md

 ### I don't want to use Joda Time.
 Do I need to have it as a dependency?
 No, you don't have to. ginger automatically enables Joda Time support only when it sees it in classpath.

-Road map
+Roadmap
 --------
+- Pluralization support
+- Make error handling and defaults more configurable
 - YAML support for localization resources
-- Make error handling and defaults more configurable

 Versioning
 ----------